eclipse-theia/theia/doc/Developing.md

 ## Run the browser-based example application

-We can start the application from examples/browser directory with:
+We can start the application from the examples/browser directory with:

     npm start

 This command starts the backend application, a small web server and a browser tab with the frontend.

+If you rebuild native node packages for electron then rollback these changes before starting the browser example by running from the root directory:

+    npm run rebuild:web

 ## Run the electron-based example application